farajabien/monee/README.md

 ## **Launch Plan**

+✅ **COMPLETED:**
-- Build as a **Progressive Web App (PWA)** using Next.js and shadcn.
+- Built as a **Progressive Web App (PWA)** using Next.js 16 and shadcn
-- Use **Firebase** for realtime sync, authentication, and notifications.
+- Using **InstantDB** for realtime sync, authentication (magic links)
+- Landing page live at `/landing` with full feature showcase
+- Free analyzer tool at `/analyzer` (no login, 100% offline)
+- Terms of Service and Privacy Policy pages
+- Professional branding with money-bag logo 💰

+🚀 **NEXT STEPS:**
 - TikTok content & UGC focused on:
+  - "Stop using Excel for your budget — try this Kenya-built app 🇰🇪"

-  - “The 2-minute evening money check ritual”
+  - "The 2-minute evening money check ritual"
-  - “What I learned from tracking every Mpesa message”
+  - "How I tracked 100+ M-Pesa messages in 5 minutes"
-  - “Every Little Thing I Want — how I reward myself intentionally”
+  - "Every Little Thing I Want — reward yourself intentionally"

-- Organic content first, then boosted TikTok ads driving to the **landing page**:
+- Organic content first, then boosted TikTok ads driving to the **landing page**

-  > “Try MONEE free for 3 days, or buy lifetime access for Ksh 499.”
+- Payment integration (M-Pesa API or Stripe)
+- Launch with free analyzer as lead magnet → convert to Ksh 999 full app

 ---